KshitijAng/Hybrid-RAG-with-pgvector-Cohere-Rerank-3.5/README.md

 > **A retrieval-augmented Q&A system over technical documentation.
 Combines pgvector semantic search, Postgres full-text search, and a Cohere cross-encoder reranker, then answers with citation-grounded GPT-4o-mini.**

-Built with hybrid retrieval (dense + sparse fused via Reciprocal Rank Fusion), an optional rerank stage that suppresses cross-source keyword collisions, inline citation grounding traceable back to source chunks, and end-to-end LLM observability via Langfuse.
+Built with hybrid retrieval (dense + sparse fused via **Reciprocal Rank Fusion (RRF)**), an optional rerank stage reorders retrieved documents using a more accurate relevance model so the most contextually useful chunks are sent to the LLM, inline citation grounding traceable back to source chunks, and end-to-end LLM observability via Langfuse.

 ## What it does

-LLMs are great at synthesizing answers but miss specifics in fast-moving SDK docs — they invent APIs that don't exist or describe last year's behavior.
-HybridRAG indexes a corpus of technical docs and answers natural-language questions with inline `[chunk_<id>]` citations back to the exact source.
+This is a learning-focused implementation that combines semantic retrieval (dense) and keyword-based searc (sparse) to improve grounding over technical documentation, enabling natural-language question answering with inline chunk-level citations back to the original source content.

 Four retrieval modes are exposed so you can see what each technique contributes to the final ranking.